ScottTodd/iree/docs/website/docs/reference/bindings/c-api.md

         base_types & hal_types & hal_drivers & vm_types --> application
     ```

-## (Old) Runtime overview

-IREE provides a low level C API for its runtime[^1], which can be used directly or
-through higher level APIs and language bindings built on top of it.

 API header files are organized by runtime component:

 | Component header file                                                       | Overview                                                                  |